POLITICIAN

 Icon of person Nader Shah

-Nader Shah Afshar (Persian: نادرشاه افشار; 6 August 1698 or 22 October 1688 – 20 June 1747) was the founder of the Afsharid dynasty of Iran and one of the most powerful rulers in Iranian history, ruling as shah of Iran (Persia) from 1736 to 1747, when he was assassinated during a rebellion.
+Nader Shah Afshar (born Nader Qoli; Persian: نادرشاه افشار; 6 August 1698 or 22 October 1688 – 20 June 1747) was the founder of the Afsharid dynasty of Iran and one of the most powerful rulers in Iranian history, ruling as the emperor of Iran (Persia) from 1736 to 1747, when he was assassinated during a rebellion.
 He fought numerous campaigns throughout the Middle East, the Caucasus, Central Asia, and South Asia, emerging victorious from the battles of Herat, Mihmandust, Murche-Khort, Kirkuk, Yeghevārd, Khyber Pass, Karnal, and Kars.
-Because of his military genius, some historians have described him as the Napoleon of Persia, the Sword of Persia, or the Second Alexander.
 Nader belonged to the Turkoman Afshars, one of the seven Qizilbash tribes that helped the Safavid dynasty establish their power in Iran.
+Nader rose to power during a period of chaos in Iran after a rebellion by the Hotaki Afghans had overthrown the weak emperor Soltan Hoseyn (r.
+1694–1722), while the arch-enemy of the Safavids, the Ottoman Empire, as well as the Russian Empire, had seized Iranian territory for themselves.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Nader Shah is the 813th most popular politician (down from 551st in 2019), the 30th most popular biography from Iran (down from 26th in 2019) and the 12th most popular Iranian Politician.
+His biography is available in 69 different languages on Wikipedia (up from 67 in 2024).
+Nader Shah is the 813th most popular politician (down from 551st in 2024), the 30th most popular biography from Iran (down from 26th in 2019) and the 12th most popular Iranian Politician.

 Nader Shah was a Persian ruler who invaded and conquered much of the Mughal Empire in 1738.
 He was most famous for his military conquests.